JIAHONGZHANG/gitlearn/Git Handbook.md

 ## 1.8 Push to Github

-1. First need to create repository in Github
+1. First need to create repository in Github.
+No need to create README and LICENSE first.
 2. Connect the two repository by using the command line below.

 ```